Hervar77/infinity-doc/mkdocs/api/infinity.database.md

 Parameters:

 - table: `string`
-  >the table name to check for
+  >The table name to check for.

 Return type: `boolean`